kubeflow/website/content/en/docs/components/katib/hyperparameter.md

 - `.currentOptimalTrial.parameterAssignments` is the corresponding hyperparameter set.

-As well, `status` shows experiment's trials with the current statuses.
+As well, `status` shows the experiment's trials with the current statuses.

 <a id="view-ui"></a>